Children's Book Reviews

 Why 4 Roars?

 The story’s playful rhyme and crazy antics are great for children.
-It is an excellent read-aloud for the Holidays.
+It is an excellent read-aloud for the holidays.
 However, its humor may not work well with all readers, and some older kids might find the exaggerated idea a little too silly.

 Critical Analysis: Jackson's clever adaptation of a classic rhyme is full of silliness, and Schachners make a great combination.
 (Great for participation and predictions.)

 Connections: This book pairs well with other stories such as I Know an Old Lady Who Swallowed a Fly or There Was an Old Lady Who Swallowed a Bat.
-It’s a great addition to Thanksgiving-themed Storytime or discussions about traditions and family gatherings.
+It’s a great addition to Thanksgiving-themed storytime or discussions about traditions and family gatherings.

 Sunday, October 20, 2024